BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

 * Woo Backend:
     - Add configuration details such as the Location, version, Client Key, and Client Secret to sync with the database.
+    - Added a new boolean field on the backend named Map Product Based On SKU.

 * Partners Import:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.